All Episodes

 I don't think so either.

-And uh he just ignored it.
+And he just ignored it.

-Uh they should have waited until the new Congress came in in January.
+They should have waited until the new Congress came in in January.

-Uh but you talk about Chief Justice Roberts throwing us under the bus, us conservatives, us real Americans.
+But you talk about Chief Justice Roberts throwing us under the bus, us conservatives, us real Americans.

-Your demands have all been met, and I won't hear any more of it.
+Your demands have all been met and I won't hear any more of it.

 Okay.

-Well, that's uh that's one way to negotiate.
+Well, that's one way to negotiate.

 Kind of like Barack Obama on Cuba, by the way.

-You haven't actually caved it all.
+You haven't actually caved at all.

-We're just not gonna stand off anymore.
+We're just not going to stand off anymore.

-We're just gonna walk away.
+We're just going to walk away.

 Well, there you have it.

-That's that's certainly one way to go.
+That's certainly one way to go.

-Uh this is very important.
+And this is very important.

 But the president has been doing something that will have consequences long after he leaves office.